If you plan to visit the Empire State Building at night, you will surely to have many questions.

 The shimmering golden lights make New York seem magical.

-Most buildings have lighting effects, which can be witnessed only at night.
+Most buildings have beautiful lighting effects, which can be witnessed only at night.

 However, iconic buildings aren’t always visible clearly, and taking pictures becomes difficult without a good camera.

-At night visitors can’t see Central Park from the building.
-It is one dark patch on the horizon.
+At night, visitors can’t see Central Park from the building, which looks like a dark patch on the horizon.

 Since the crowd is minimal, you can relax and walk around the observatory, taking in views from all sides of the building.